 Southern New Hampshire University, located in Manchester, New Hampshire, offers an online bachelor’s in international business.
 Courses are delivered asynchronously, offering flexibility and convenience for students working to complete the program’s 120 credit hours.
 SNHU’s program focuses on international topics including the global financial system and multinational marketing.
 A variety of other integrated, thematic courses help students develop an understanding of the different cultural, financial, marketing, and management systems that drive international business in the U.S. and abroad.

 SNHU bills itself as a transfer–friendly environment, with up to 90 credits transferable toward an undergraduate degree.
-All students benefit from the expertise of both career and academic advisers.
+All students benefit from the expertise of both career and academic advisors.
 Online tutoring through Smarthinking and an online and in–person writing center are two of many support services that support students’ academic success.
 Notably, SNHU ensures that trained instructors who are accomplished in online learning and course delivery teach students’ early classes.
 This practice encourages the development of positive habits from the very start.

 SNHU encourages students to fill out their free online undergraduate application.
 They point out that applicants do not need to send previous institutions’ transcripts, as they do for many online business programs.